buildbot/buildbot/master/docs/tutorial/tour.rst

 .. image:: _images/force-build.png
    :alt: force a build.

-Click *Force Build* - there's no need to fill in any of the fields in this case.
+Click *Start Build* - there's no need to fill in any of the fields in this case.
 Next, click on `view in waterfall <http://localhost:8010/waterfall?show=runtests>`_.

 You will now see: